stephanielabelle/nosql-challenge/README.md

 # Module 12 Challenge
 ## MongoDB

 This repository focuses on food hygiene ratings from the UK Food Standards Agency.
-The database is being prepared for the magazine "Eat Safe, Love" to help them determine restaurants they would be interested in writing about.
+The database is being prepared for the magazine "Eat Safe, Love" to help them determine restaurants of interest.

 Ratings information was imported from a JSON file named [establishments.json](Resources/establishments.json) located in this repository's 'Resources' folder.
 The database was named 'uk_food' and the collection was named 'establishments'.